 The FDEP has also adopted a statewide TMDL for reducing human health risks associated with consuming fish taken from waters impaired for mercury.
 Mercury impairments are based on potential human health risks (fish consumption advisories), not exceedances of water quality criteria.
-The primary source of mercury is atmospheric deposition, with 30 percent from natural sources and 70 percent from anthropogenic international sources outside of North America.
-It is estimated that approximately 0.5 percent of mercury from anthropogenic sources is from Florida (FDEP 2013).
-Only a very small part of mercury in the environment is in the form of methylated mercury, which is biologically available and able to enter the food chain.
-For these reasons, the statewide TMDL that the FDEP has adopted for mercury includes a reduction target for fish consumption by humans and by wildlife and an 86 percent reduction in mercury from mercury sources in Florida (FDEP 2013).
+The primary source of mercury depositions in the environment is atmospheric deposition.
+It is estimated that about 70 percent of deposited mercury comes from anthropogenic sources (FDEP 2013).
+Approximately 0.5 percent of the mercury load in Florida waters has been identified as being discharged directly to surface waters by permitted industrial and domestic wastewater facilities (FDEP 2013).
+Only a small part of mercury in the environment is in the form of methylated mercury, which is biologically available to the food chain.
+The statewide TMDL for mercury includes a reduction target for fish consumption by humans and by wildlife and an 86 percent reduction in mercury from mercury sources in Florida (FDEP 2013).